biomassives/hierapolis/README.md

 # Hierapolis

+code being used for 4 code sharing variations of the user portal for 4 distinct user groups in ecocity.com

 This is yet an other private admin template which base on Twitter Bootstrap 3 with Sass and Compass.

 **Hierapolis** Hierapolis (Greek: Ἱεράπολις 'sacred city') was an ancient Greco-Roman city in Phrygia located on hot springs in southwest Anatolia.
 Its ruins are adjacent to modern Pamukkale, Turkey.